Skip to main content

 These items always exist but will automatically be displayed or hidden based on the equipment selected for a body of water.
 For example, "Backwash" will not display if cartridge filter is selected because a cartridge filter can't be backwashed.

-Clicking these items will allow you to access further settings.
+Clicking these items will allow you to access further settings such as required frequency, whether photos are required, and if additional instructions should display.

 Note that only workflow items that apply to ALL bodies of water should exist here since they are the defaults and just a starting point.
 Workflow items that only apply to SOME bodies of water (like emptying cleaner bags) should be added directly to the workflow for that individual body of water where the item is applicable and not to the service level itself.